cardano-foundation/CIPs/CIP-XXXX/README.md

 General purpose query layers can also handle rollbacks just fine, but they don't propagate rollback events to dApps, because they do not possess any dApp-specific info to determine if a dApp *needs* to handle a particular rollback. dApps that work with general-purpose query layers follow pull-based architecture, rather than event subscription-based, which means they just request data as needed, instead of reacting to blockchain events.

+In the context of this API, rollbacks should be acknowledged as a source of potential inconsistency between data pieces returned by different queries.

 #### Error handling

 Errors should be divided in two categories: